 Overall equipment effectiveness (OEE) is a game of inches.
-With the uptime of machinery having a direct impact on your bottom line, it's always an important factor for plant management, especially in a climate like today's where overhead costs have continued to rise in price.
+With the uptime of machinery having a direct impact on your bottom line, it's always an important factor for plant management, especially in a climate like today's where overhead costs have continued to rise.

 Film Splice Detection

 Depending on how close you work with packaging machinery, you may or may not know that splicing films together during production runs is a fact of life.
 Often, as one roll of film is used up, the next roll is staged and then loaded onto the machine so that it can be spliced together with the end of the old roll.
 For some equipment, the film then must be "jogged" or run through as empty packages until the spliced film makes it all the way through the bagger.